hellowebbooks/hellowebapp/installation-instructions/python-mac.md

 locations your terminal looks for commands in, and we want Homebrew to be at the top.

-Run this command in your terminal:
+Run this command in your terminal, which'll do the above for you:

 ```
 echo 'export PATH=/usr/local/bin:/usr/local/sbin:$PATH' >> ~/.bashrc
 ```

-## Installing Python (finally!)
+## Installing Python

-Now that we have Homebrew, we'll use it to download Python.
-For the purposes of this book/tutorial, we're going to download Python 2.7.
+Now that we have Homebrew, we'll use it to download Python 2.7, which is the default Python version installed by Homebrew.

 ```
 brew install python
 ```

 See how nice Homebrew is?
 Now that you have Python installed, we also need to add it to the `$PATH`.
-Run this command in your terminal:
+Run this command in your terminal and it'll do it for you like above:

 ```
 echo 'export PATH=/usr/local/share/python:$PATH' >> ~/.bashrc